blukii/Developers/blukiiHub/README.md

   ```
   - _address_: blukii_address, uniquely identifies each blukii.

-## 5. Choose blukii sensorBeacon
+## 5. Choose blukii Sensor Beacon
 ```
 http://<hostname>/api/blukii/<blukii_address>
 ```
-Instead of `<hostname>` enter the IP address / hostname of your blukii Hub and instead of `<blukii_address>` the address of the blukii sensorBeacon determined in step 4.
+Instead of `<hostname>` enter the IP address / hostname of your blukii Hub and instead of `<blukii_address>` the address of the blukii Sensor Beacon determined in step 4.

 **Output example**
 ```